digdir/digdir-camp-2025-desKI/README.md

 ---
 # Developer info
-All services has (in progress) a Minimal Usage documentation within the class documentation.
+All services has a Minimal Usage documentation within the class documentation.
 Please read this and use as intended.

 ## 🧹 Ruff